 The Countering Firearms Trafficking Project aimed to increase awareness of the firearms issue and put in place adequate policy and legislative frameworks ; to increase the capacities of countries and sub-regions to implement effective firearms control regimes and to detect, investigate and prosecute firearms trafficking; to support effective cooperation and sharing of information and good practices; and to improve capacities to monitor, analyse and identify synergies in the fight of other forms of transnational organised crime and terrorism.

 It did so by providing support in four key areas through a variety of activities carried out at the national, regional and global level based on identified needs and requests from the partner countries.

 - Awareness raising, as well as legislative and policy development.

 - Strengthening criminal justice responses for investigation and prosecution as well as implementation support and capacity building in firearms record keeping, marking and collection campaigns, and the stockpiling of seized and confiscated weapons.

 - Promotion of effective international cooperation, information exchange and south-south cooperation.

 - Identification of links between firearms trafficking and other forms of transnational organised crime, and proposal of common approaches in addressing them.

-Implemented by the UNODC, the project “Countering Transnational Illicit Arms Trafficking through the Implementation of the UNTOC and its Firearms Protocol” complements the ongoing actions under the UNODC Global Firearms Programme (GFP) and is incorporated under the Global Illicit Flows Programme of the European Union.
+Implemented by the UNODC, the project “Countering Transnational Illicit Arms Trafficking through the Implementation of the UNTOC and its Firearms Protocol” complemented the ongoing actions under the UNODC Global Firearms Programme (GFP) and was incorporated under the Global Illicit Flows Programme of the European Union.